 The other thing I’d like to harp on is the lack of a full-gamut 4k screen option.
 I didn’t really care for the 17” touch screen, but professional content developers are not going to want a 144Hz FHD screen with only 100% sRGB.
 They are going to want options on the pixel density and they want more colors.
 Not having this option is a shame – especially since this is Razer’s Pro model.

 But perhaps Razer is giving up on this model being for work and play, and is expecting content creators to get the upcoming Razer Blade Studio instead.
 That device reportedly has a 4k full gamut screen and also includes a Quadro RTX 5000.
 That’s certainly something I’d be interested in and hopefully, I’ll be able to review it as well.

 As far as the competition goes, if you’re worried the Razer Blade Pro might not be for you, perhaps you might be interested in the MSI GS75.
 It also has similar configurations, with the equivalent model going for roughly $2200.
 I haven’t seen it in person yet, but the reviews are pretty favorable.
 However, that model has had complaints of an overly flexible chassis, similar to what I experienced on the GS65.
 There’s also no Windows Hello cam.

-In the end, the Razer Blade Pro is the most expensive in it’s class.
-It does have some advantages over it’s competitors, but you’ll have to do some thinking on whether or not it’s worth the extra price.
+In the end, the Razer Blade Pro is the most expensive in its class.
+It does have some advantages over its competitors, but you’ll have to do some thinking about whether or not it’s worth the extra price.
 So that wraps up my review of the 2019 Razer Blade Pro 17.
 I’m happy to answer questions if I missed something – please leave a comment in the section below.